ibmresilient/resilient-community-apps/fn_cisco_umbrella_inv/README.md

 ## fn_cisco_umbrella_inv Example

-The umbrella_dns_rr_hist Functioon requires 2 input parameters.
+The umbrella_dns_rr_hist Function requires 2 input parameters.
 The parameters are setup from a Resilient systems workflow on the Resilient console.
 The following are examples of setup of each parameter using a simple workflow pre-processing script.
 The %param% token will be replaced by the actual inputs.param value at time of execution.

 ```
-inputs.resource = artifact.value
+inputs.umbinv_resource = artifact.value
+inputs.umbinv_resource_type = "domain_name"
-inputs.dns_type = "A"
+inputs.umbinv_dns_type = "A"
 ```
-For example if  artifact.value gets set to an ip address (domain name also supported fro this function), the results returned to Resilient  will be in JSONb format and will be similar to the following format.
+For example if artifact.value gets set to an ip address (domain name also supported for this function), the results returned to Resilient will be in JSON format and will be similar to the following format.
 Note: Each Resilient Function will return a different result.
 ```
 {"dns_rr_history": {  "rrs": [  {